Creating Custom Error Pages on Freeola Web Hosting

-If you have VIP+ Hosting, you can set up custom error pages from within your MyFreeola account.
-To do this, you will need to login to your MyFreeola account and select VIP Web Hosting from the left hand navigation, found under the Web Sites & Hosting header.
+If you have Freeola Web Hosting, you can set up custom error pages from within your MyFreeola account.
+To do this, you will need to login to your MyFreeola account and select Web Hosting from the left hand navigation, found under the Web Sites & Hosting header.
 If you then press Go To Settings from beside the relevant hosting package, you will be taken to the hosting control panel.

 From here, you will need to select Set-up Error Pages to be taken to the Custom Error Pages configuration.
 For each Error Type, you will be given the option to select a page from your uploaded files to display when a visitor generates the respective error.
 Once you have made your selections, click Apply.

-If you would prefer not to upgrade your VIP Hosting subscription it is possible to set custom error pages using a .htaccess file, although is only recommended for more advanced users who are not using our paid-for Freeola Web Hosting services.
+If you would prefer, it is possible to set custom error pages using a .htaccess file, although is only recommended for more advanced users who are not using our paid-for Freeola Web Hosting services.

 Firstly you would need to open Notepad (or your favourite text editor) and create a file called .htaccess.

 If you already have a .htaccess file on your website hosting, you would need to add the following to the bottom of the existing file.

 You would then need to add a line of code in the following format for each error code that you would like a custom page for, where XXX is the error code and errorpage is the location of the error page within your htdocs directory.

 ErrorDocument XXX /errorpage